-- 1. Background
+1. Background

-- Why is it important to establish an Executive Leadership Development Program?
+- Why is the Executive Leadership Development Program important?

-- Who will organize and manage the ELDP?
+- Who organizes and manages the ELDP?

 - Which insular governments can participate?

-- 2. Responsibility of the Insular Areas
+2. Responsibility of the Insular Areas

-- What is required from the insular governments?

-- Who is eligible to participate in the ELDP?
+- What is required from the insular governments? - Who is eligible to participate in the ELDP?

-- 3. Components of the ELDP
+3. Components of the ELDP

-- What are the components of the ELDP?

-- What formal training is planned for the ELDP participants?

-- What are the Proposed Modules and Course Descriptions?
+- What are the components of the ELDP? - What formal training is planned for the ELDP participants? - What are the Proposed Modules and Course Descriptions?

-- 4. Managing the ELDP
+4. Managing the ELDP

 - What are the tuition costs?

 - What is the anticipated size of each cohort group?

 - Are all applicants accepted into the ELDP?

 - How are ELDP participants Selected?

 - What is the timeline for implementing the first cohort and the schedule for subsequent cohorts?

-- 5. ELDP Schedule
+5. ELDP Schedule

-- What is the schedule for the 2016-2017 ELDP?
+• What is the schedule for the 2018-2019 ELDP?